spcruzaley/Deep-Explorer/README.md

 also you should have Tor installed
 # Usage

-python deepexplorer.py STRING_TO_SEARCH NUMBER_OF_RESULTS TYPE_OF_CRAWL
+python3 deepexplorer.py STRING_TO_SEARCH NUMBER_OF_RESULTS TYPE_OF_CRAWL

 Examples:

-python deepexplorer.py "legal thing" 40 default legal (will crawl if results obtained in browser do not reach 40, also the script will show links which have "legal" string in html [like intext dork in google])
+python3 deepexplorer.py "legal thing" 40 default legal (will crawl if results obtained in browser do not reach 40, also the script will show links which have "legal" string in html [like intext dork in google])

-python deepexplorer.py "ilegal thing" 30 all dni(will crawl every link obtained in browser [ultil reachs 30], also the script will show links which have "dni" string in html [like intext dork in google])
+python3 deepexplorer.py "ilegal thing" 30 all dni(will crawl every link obtained in browser [ultil reachs 30], also the script will show links which have "dni" string in html [like intext dork in google])

-python deepexplorer.py "legal thing" 30 none (do not crawl, only obtain links from browser)
+python3 deepexplorer.py "legal thing" 30 none (do not crawl, only obtain links from browser)

 # About
 Deep Explorer is a tool designed to search (any) thing in a few seconds